frank26080115/ioniq5-stuff/minor-mods/trunk-light/readme.md

 The light diffuser (the translucent part) and the bulb holder (the black part) should come out.
 You'll notice some clips holding the light diffuser.
 Squish on the bulb holder so that these clips release the light diffuser.

+Disconnect the cable.
 Remove the light bulb, simply pry it out with a flat-head screwdriver.

 Step 2 - Attach a Connector to the Bulb Holder
 ----------------------------------------------